 Does it seem like your desire to be eco-conscious doesn’t always fit with your eagerness to keep up with attire trends?
-If so, you probably haven’t focused on sustainable fashion designers.
-Here are 10 that are disrupting the clothing sector and showing kindness to the planet while they’re at it.
+If so, you probably haven’t read sustainable fashion articles that are focused on the designers.
+Here are 10 sustainable fashion designers that are disrupting the clothing sector and showing kindness to the planet while they’re at it.

 Many people who design clothes might announce commitments to sustainability with single press releases or possibly launch parties if they want even more media coverage.
 However, Eileen Fisher went much further and created a dedicated social consciousness department within her company that addresses sustainability, human rights and more.

 The brand started tracking its carbon footprint in 2007.
 It’s also using a below-average amount of resources when dyeing and cleaning its garments.
 Fisher herself has a 30-year plan to use her brand to exert powerful, positive changes in the world.

 UK-based Katie Jones designs knitwear.
 She draws inspiration from her grandmother’s philosophy of “making something beautiful from nothing.”

 Jones even hosts retreats at her house where attendees can make knitted items.
 They can also choose pieces from her collection in a personalized environment that permits shopping without going to luxury stores.
 What better way to get to know the designer?

 A hallmark characteristic of sustainable fashion designers is that they are acutely aware of how seemingly small actions can make significant differences to the planet.
 Mara Hoffman designs women’s clothing — including super-cute swimwear made from pre- and post-consumer waste — and published a section on her brand’s website that details their main sustainability aims.
 You can also get more details about specific facets by clicking on provided links.

 As a start, Hoffman uses recycled, organic fabrics whenever possible.
 Moreover, all brand partners must adhere to internationally recognized human rights standards that promote fair treatment for workers.